-1. All AC timings apply to both Standard IDT mode and First Word Fall Through mode.

-2. Industrial temperature range product for the 5ns speed grade is available as a standard device.
+- 1. All AC timings apply to both Standard IDT mode and First Word Fall Through mode. - 2.
+Pulse widths less than minimum values are not allowed. - 3.
+Values guaranteed by design, not currently tested. - 4.
+Industrial temperature range product for the 5ns speed grade is available as a standard device.
 All other speed grades are available by special order.